Getting Price Data in Your Indexer

 Tip: You can also manually find the pool address using the

-function on a block explorer.
+getPoolfunction on a block explorer.

-Running this code reveals the USDB/WETH pool is at 0xf52B4b69123CbcF07798AE8265642793b2E8990C
+Running this code reveals the USDB/WETH pool is at 0xf52B4b69123CbcF07798AE8265642793b2E8990C.

 Getting Price Data From Swap Events

-field.
+Uniswap V3 emits Swap events containing price information in the sqrtPriceX96 field.
 To convert this to a price, we'll use a formula in our event handler.

 DEX Advantages and Limitations